-Net cash provided by financing activities was \$20.8 million and \$7.6 million in the years ended December 31, 2012 and 2011, respectively.
-Net cash provided by financing activities was attributable to proceeds from sales of our common stock and warrants.
+Net cash provided by financing activities was \$57.6 million and \$20.8 million in the years ended December 31, 2013 and 2012, respectively.
+Net cash provided by financing activities was attributable to proceeds from sales of our common stock and exercise of warrants.